Digital Nomad Life in Inverness, Scotland

 What do people appreciate most about the culture in Inverness?

 "Expats in Inverness, often appreciate the friendly and welcoming nature of the locals.
 They enjoy the rich history and heritage that is deeply ingrained in the local culture, from the ancient castles to the traditional music and dance.
 Many expats also appreciate the slower pace of life in Inverness, which allows them to relax and enjoy the stunning natural beauty of the Scottish Highlands.
 The local food and drink, particularly the whisky, is another aspect of the culture that is highly appreciated.
-Furthermore, expats value the strong sense of community in Inverness, where local events and festivals bring people together and create a warm, inclusive atmosphere," explained one expat living in Inverness, Scotland.
+Furthermore, expats value the strong sense of community in Inverness, where local events and festivals bring people together and create a warm, inclusive atmosphere," said one expat who made the move to Inverness.

 What do people find most challenging about the culture in Inverness?